TypeScript 2.0

 Private and Protected Constructors

 A class constructor may be marked private or protected.
-A class with private constructor cannot be instantiated outside the class body, and cannot be extended.
-A class with protected constructor cannot be instantiated outside the class body, but can be extended.
+A class with a private constructor cannot be instantiated outside the class body, and cannot be extended.
+A class with a protected constructor cannot be instantiated outside the class body, but can be extended.

 Example